 xinetdis reloaded, and the changes take place immediately.
 When you save changes to other services, the runlevel is reconfigured, but the changes do not take effect immediately.

 xinetdservice to start at boot time for the currently selected runlevel, check the box beside the name of the service in the list.
-After configuring the runlevel, apply the changes by selecting > from the pulldown menu.
+After configuring the runlevel, apply the changes by selecting File > Save Changes from the pulldown menu.
 The runlevel configuration is changed, but the runlevel is not restarted; thus, the changes do not take place immediately.

 httpdis not started at boot time.
 However, runlevel 3 is not reinitialized, so

 httpdis still running.
 Select one of following options at this point:

 httpdservice — Stop the service by selecting it from the list and clicking the Stop button.
 A message appears stating that the service was stopped successfully.

 - Reinitialize the runlevel — Reinitialize the runlevel by going to a shell prompt and typing the command

 telinit x(where x is the runlevel number; in this example, 3.).
 This option is recommended if you change the Start at Boot value of multiple services and want to activate the changes immediately.

 - Do nothing else — You do not have to stop the